 When you are happy with the result obtained, press the Apply button to lay the corrected audio back into the file processor.

-Note: You may ignore the Preview stage and immediately press Apply to process the audio and lay it back in a single action.
+You may also ignore the Preview stage and immediately press Apply to process the audio and lay it back in a single action.